1nfinigon/omclone/README.md

 I discovered and fixed a major bug where my loss function was applying softmax twice.

+This was causing both my value and policy to be _extremely_ sharp.
+I had compensated by ramping up the root policy temperature from 1.03 to 6.0 (!), and I had also been observing the value probability being extremely sharp (either 0 or 1, very rarely in between).
+This stopped happening after the above bug was fixed.

 # Future work

 Technical/impl work: